 NURS 610* – Health Promotion and Social Issues 3 cr.

 NURS/HSAD 614* – Health Policy and Advocacy 3 cr.

 NURS 619* – Leadership Strategies in Nursing 3 cr.

-NURS 623 – The Practice of Nursing Research II (meets on the second, fourth, and twelfth week) 3 cr.
+NURS 623 – Translating Research into Nursing Practice (meets on the second, fourth, and twelfth week) 3 cr.

 NURS 628 – Advanced Professional Role Development (meets first and third week) 3 cr.

 NURS 629 – Healthcare Quality and Safety 3 cr.